-One Framework Contracts is envisaged.
-It will prepare the blueprints and the tendering documents for the construction works; design and revision of the projects (main projects for the buildings and the groundworks) for the upgrade of the terminal, and is expected to start in 2013 in the amount of EUR 199,000.
-It will be founded under unallocated funds under package IPA 2011.
+projects (main projects for the buildings and the ground works) for the upgrade of the facilities, and is expected to start in 2013 in the amount of EUR 199,000.
+It will be funded under unallocated funds under package IPA 2011.
 The Framework contracts are not subject to national contribution.